kgureye/kgureye/README.md

 A front end developer specializing in JavaScript with aspirations to learn the MERN stack, who is always looking to explore new technologies.

-👩🏽‍💻 Currently I am finalizing a React project
+👩🏽‍💻 Currently I am learning Node and Express.

-🌱 In the near future I plan to learn Express, NodeJS and Redux as well as deepen my understanding of Babel and Webpack

 A𝚋𝚘𝚞𝚝 𝙼𝚎 🤸‍♂️